 Alcohol consumption in Great Britain has risen per head of the adult population during the post-war years, more than doubling between the mid-1950s and late 1990s, when it hit double figures for the first time.
-It has fallen slightly from a peak of 11.5 litres in 2004; periods of slow economic activity in recent years may have contributed to this relative decline.
-Men consume on average more than twice as much alcohol – mainly beer – on a weekly basis as women, although in terms of amounts drunk, women now consume more units of wine than men in total.
+It has fallen slightly from a peak of 11.6 litres in 2004; periods of slow economic activity in recent years may have contributed to this relative decline.
+Men consume on average more than twice as much alcohol – mainly beer – on a weekly basis as women, although in terms of amounts drunk, women now purchase more units of wine than men in total.
 According to research company Nielsen, roughly 7 in every 10 wine bottles sold in Britain’s supermarkets are bought by women.

-There has also been a long-term increase in the proportion of alcohol purchased from off-licensed outlets and consumed at home rather than in pubs and bars.
+This fact is also representative of a long-term increase in the proportion of alcohol purchased from off-licenced outlets and consumed at home rather than in pubs and bars; British Beer & Pub Association (BBPA) figures estimate that twice as much alcohol is now bought from off-licenced premises as from pubs and other on-licenced premises.
 This is thought to be due to the increased affordability of alcoholic beverages from off-licence vendors, relative to the cost of purchasing drinks in pubs and bars.
-The British Beer & Pub Association calculate that approximately twice as much alcohol is now bought from off-licenced premises as from pubs and other on-licensed premises.

 Click on links opposite to view individual factsheets, or on the image below to download the pdf (updated April 2017):

 Financial Times (December 2014) ‘The other glass ceiling: women winemakers’ <https://www.ft.com/content/0e0a597c-7ffc-11e4-adff-00144feabdc0>